-In the boundaries of the city of Gravina, Frederick II ordered to built this castle in 1220. it was probably used during the hunting but also as residence.
+In the boundaries of the city of Gravina, Frederick II ordered to build this castle in 1220. it was probably used during the hunting but also as a residence.
 As the Garagnone castle, it was divided into two levels: the ground floor hosts the servants while the first floor the royal family.
 During these years, the castle has been often attached and stolen of all the decorative elements.
-Actually today only the rectangular plan and the perimeter walls have left.
+Actually today only the rectangular plan and the perimeter walls have been left.

 [vc_row][vc_column][vc_single_image image=”5579″ img_size=”large” title=”Castello di Gravina in Puglia”][/vc_column][/vc_row]